benshope/PyOpenCL-Tutorial/README.md

 ## Why are some lines super-long?

-Use code-wrap in your editor.
-I know PEP 8 says to limit lines to 79 characters, but I consider this recommendation dated.
+Just turn on code-wrap in your editor.
+This tutorial does not follow PEP 8 to the letter - PEP 8 recommends limiting lines to 79 characters.

 ## Index